Patriot League punts on fall football as SEC leaders meet

-The Patriot League joined the Ivy League on Monday, punting on football and other fall sports because of the pandemic while holding out hope games can be made up.
+The Patriot League joined the Ivy League on Monday, punting on football and other fall sports because of the coronavirus pandemic while holding out hope the games can be made up.

-The Patriot League said its 10 Division I schools will not compete in any fall sports, which include football, men's and women’s soccer, women's volleyball and field hockey.
-The council of presidents said the league will consider making up those seasons in the winter and spring if possible.
+The Patriot League said its 10 Division I schools will also not compete in men's and women’s soccer, women's volleyball and field hockey.
+The conference's council of presidents said the league will consider playing those seasons in the winter and spring if possible.

+“Really, really tough decision,” Patriot League Commissioner Jennifer Heppel said.
+“Nobody’s happy.
+Happy is a word that's kind of gone out the window.”

 Army and Navy are also Patriot League members, but not in football.